Troublor/LibSOFL/crates/fuzzy/README.md

 - There are two types of message calls, performed by two different kinds of accounts/contracts (see below), respectively.

 ### Two kinds of contracts/accounts:
-- Dishes: the contracts to be fuzz tested, (those we'd like to find bugs in)
+- Subjects: the contracts to be fuzz tested, (those we'd like to find bugs in)
 - Outsiders: the contracts/accounts that call the subject contracts.
 (Usually, composers are attackers in the fuzzing)
     - Composers can either be
         - an EOA, which initiates the top-level call to the subject contracts, or